 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full Advertising Policy.

-If you like the convenience of staying at a Holiday Inn Express, but want to the option to stay at luxury Intercontinental hotels, then the IHG® Rewards Club Premier Credit Card is the right hotel credit card for you.
-Right now, it comes with 80,000 IHG points after meeting the minimum spending requirements.
+If you like the convenience of staying at a Holiday Inn Express, but want to the option to stay at luxury InterContinental hotels, then the IHG® Rewards Club Premier Credit Card is the right hotel credit card for you.
+Right now, it comes with 140,000 IHG points after meeting the minimum spending requirements.
+To be clear, this is not the standard offer for this card, which is often as low as 80,000 points.
+This massive bonus has been around for nearly three months and it won’t last forever, so now is an excellent time to apply.

 Apply for the IHG Rewards Club Premier Credit Card here.

-The Chase IHG Premier also has solid perks beyond the intro bonus, like the card’s fourth award night free benefit, which we’ll talk about more in a bit.
+The Chase IHG Premier also has solid perks beyond the intro bonus, like the card’s fourth night reward benefit, which we’ll talk about more in a bit.
 Let’s review this card so you can decide if it’s the best travel credit card for your situation.

 Who is the IHG Credit Card for?